-The software as service (SaaS) market is expected to grow from about $130 billion in 2021 to $716 billion by 2028, which is nearly a 500 percent increase globally.
+The SaaS industry is expected to grow from about $130 billion in 2021 to $716 billion by 2028, which is nearly a 500 percent increase globally.
 With greater growth, however, will come greater needs for spending, and industry leaders are looking for ways to optimize and cut costs in the face of this growth.

-Below we’ll look at 5 ways you can optimize your SaaS spending by reducing waste, utilizing tools more efficiently, enabling better SaaS management practices, and more.
+Below we’ll look at 5 ways you can optimize your SaaS costs by reducing waste, utilizing tools more efficiently, enabling better SaaS management practices, and more.

 A substantial part of your SaaS spend optimization will happen through technology value optimization, a dedicated process aimed at reducing waste, cutting costs, and protecting your systems from cyber threats.

-What are the benefits of SaaS spend optimization?
+What are the benefits of SaaS cost optimization?
 Why is it important?

 Efficiently managing SaaS spend is a challenging balance to strike because the demands of a growing market, the need to cut costs, and your responsibility to maintain your SaaS applications present a set of contradictory challenges.
 These challenges, however, are what SaaS spend optimization aims to help solve.

-Several effective SaaS spend optimization strategies can help you manage software costs, such as:
+Several effective SaaS cost optimization strategies can help you manage software costs, such as:

 - Reducing the amount of users who are able to access certain applications.